Subnet Mask Cheat SheetRecords Cheat SheetGeoDNS ExplainedFree Network TroubleshooterKnowledge BasePricing CalculatorLive CDN PerformanceVideo Demos

 In a nutshell… Route53 is a DNS Management service and is a part of AWS (Amazon Web Services).
 According to product reviews and forums, Route53 is most commonly used by startups because it offers an affordable, fast, and easy way to provision servers and create routing policies.
 Most startups can’t afford to host and maintain their own infrastructure.
 Let alone, have the time to research and cut deals with hardware and bandwidth providers.

-If using other AWS services, some Route53 services are cheaper.
+If using other AWS services, some Route53 services cost effective.
 You also have to deal with fewer invoices since you are using multiple services within the AWS constellation.

 Route53 has a pretty cool visual editor that makes creating complex routing policies simpler.
 The routing policies you can combine are: